jmpressjs/jmpress.js/README.md

 ## BROWSER SUPPORT

 jmpress.js attempts to use CSS3 transform and transition as its engine.
-Here is the current browser support list:

-* Chrome/Chromium: YES
-* Safari: YES
-* Firefox: YES
-* IE: MOSTLY
-* Opera: YES
-* iPad: YES
-* iPhone/iPod: NO
-* Android: NO
-* Chrome for Android: YES
+Please visit this link [http://caniuse.com/#feat=css-animation](http://caniuse.com/#feat=css-animation) to see what browsers support CSS3 transforms.

 ## USAGE

 See the [DOCS](http://jmpressjs.github.com/docs/).

 To build or contribute to this version, please look at the development documentation under the [contribute section](http://jmpressjs.github.com/docs/contribute.html).

 ## CONTRIBUTING